 The construction industry has several unique payroll requirements per the IRS.
 For instance, because many construction employees routinely travel from one job site to the next, employers must be aware that they’re responsible for paying non-exempt employees for travel time to sites that are outside of their “normal commute.”

-From state to state (yes, I’m looking at you, California), there are different versions of this law that employers need guidance on.
+From state to state, there are different versions of this law that employers need guidance on to ensure their construction payroll is accurate.
 Also, if your construction company works on federal contracts, it will be subject to certified payroll requirements (which involves submitting a special weekly payroll form to the agency overseeing contract funds).

-This section is less about industry-specific payroll laws on how to pay accountants or finance professionals and more for accounting and bookkeeping professionals themselves.
+This section is less about industry-specific payroll laws on how to pay accountants or finance professionals and more about how accounting and bookkeeping professionals should process their client’s payroll.
 Depending on the type of business clients you have, you may need to know the payroll caveats for multiple industries (like the ones we describe in this article).
-This is where payroll software like Gusto can assist.
-It has a Gusto for Partners product that allows you to set up and manage payroll for all of your clients separately.
+This is where payroll software for accountants can assist.
+Gusto has a Gusto for Partners product that allows you to set up and manage payroll for all of your clients separately.

 Although some industries require unique approaches to payroll, everyone wants their employees to be paid.
 We have found that, regardless of industry, many small businesses have the same questions.
 We address a few here that will help you further define what payroll resource is best for you.